 Of course, even when you’re homeschooling on a budget, you still have to evaluate your bargains in light of their educational value and whether they align with your family’s values.

 Editor’s Note: Many of our posts, including this one, have an affiliate link or two.
 If you buy something using one of our affiliate links, we might make a small commission at no extra cost to you.
-A thousand thanks for supporting us in this way!
+But a thousand thanks from me for supporting us in this way!

 If you’re homeschooling on a budget, use a literature-based curriculum and make the library your new best friend.